allan-tulane/sp24-assignment-01-allgaiernoah/assignment-01.md

   - 3a.
 (7 pts) First, implement an iterative, sequential version of `longest_run` in `main.py`.

   - 3b.
 (4 pts) What is the Work and Span of this implementation?

-.
+The Work is the number of operations performed by the function and the Span is the longest number of operations performed in a chain.
+Work = O(n) and Span = O(1) .
 .
 .